-Gas may be lost from LDZ equipment as a result of specific events, namely broken mains, interference damage to plant, in addition to ongoing leakage.
-These losses are known collectively as other losses.
+Gas may be lost from LDZ equipment as a result of specific events, namely broken mains and interference damage to plant, these losses are known collectively as other losses.

 Statistics in respect of the number of broken mains and damages are used in conjunction with calculations of the amount of gas lost through each type of incident to derive the total amount of gas lost as a result of these events.